rjachuthan/riturajwrites.github.io/content/content/junk dimension.md

 ---
 title: Junk Dimension
-description: A junk dimension is a dimension table in a data warehouse that consolidates low-cardinality attributes or flags that do not fit naturally into existing dimensions.
-It helps simplify the data model by reducing the number of dimension tables and can improve query performance and maintainability by grouping related attributes together.
-Junk dimensions are typically used for convenience and to avoid creating numerous small dimensions for each low-cardinality attribute.
+description: A data warehousing technique that consolidates miscellaneous, low-cardinality attributes into a single dimension table to streamline the database schema.
 aliases:
   - Junk Dimension
 tags:
   - 🌱seedling
+  - data/modeling
-draft: true
+draft: false
 date: 2024-04-29
 ---

+In [[data warehouse]]-ing, a junk dimension is used to manage and consolidate various low-cardinality attributes that do not fit neatly into the main dimensions.

+These attributes, often flags or indicators such as "yes/no" values, statuses, or other small categorical data, are combined into a single junk dimension table.

+This approach helps to simplify the database schema by avoiding the proliferation of multiple small dimension tables and reducing the number of foreign keys in the fact table.
+By grouping these attributes together, the junk dimension improves data organization and query performance while maintaining a clean and efficient [[star schema]] design.
+It also facilitates easier maintenance and enhances the readability of the data model.